LSAT Registration

 Registration Deadlines

-The registration deadline for LSAT administrations is approximately 40 days before the official test date.
-LSAC no longer offers a late registration period.
-Registered students who would like to change their test date or location may do so until a later deadline, typically about two weeks prior to the test.
-The deadline for cancellation of LSAT registration is the day before the test.
+The registration deadline for LSAT administrations is approximately 40 days before the official test date, and this deadline is readily available when you register for an exam on the LSAC website.
+It's important to be aware that LSAC no longer offers a late registration period.
+Registered students who would like to change their test date or location may do so until a later deadline, typically about two weeks before the test.
+The deadline for cancellation of an LSAT registration is 11:59pm ET the night before you're scheduled to take the exam.

 LSAT Fees and Services